The-Mastoget-Organization/servers-list/README.md

 # servers-list
 The current list of Mastodon Servers/Instances that Mastoget can connect to.
-Limited to 5 servers per page load.
+Limited to 10 servers per page load.

+### Warning
+We know that this list is not in sync with current Mastodon instance list but we do our best to be in sync as possible (but it is time consuming).

 ## The List
 https://newsmast.social <br>